Lilla Cabot Perry: Early life

-Perry studied literature, language, poetry, music and had informal sketching sessions with her friends.
+Perry studied literature, language, poetry, and music and had informal sketching sessions with her friends.
 As a child she additionally enjoyed reading books and playing sports outdoors.
 Perry was thirteen years old when the Civil War began.
 Her parents were ardent abolitionists and took an active role in the war effort by providing care to wounded soldiers and helping to protect runaway slaves.
-At seventeen, when the Civil War ended, Perry moved with her family to a farm in Canton, Massachusetts, where much of her early interests in landscapes and nature was shaped.
+At seventeen, when the Civil War ended, Perry moved with her family to a farm in Canton, Massachusetts, where much of her early interest in landscapes and nature was shaped.
 She traveled with her parents in 1867 to Europe, where she studied painting.

 Marriage

 On April 9, 1874, she married Thomas Sergeant Perry, a Harvard alumnus scholar and linguist.
 His granduncle was Matthew C. Perry, Commodore of the United States Navy.
 The couple had three daughters: Margaret (1876), Edith (1880), and Alice (1884).

 Education and early career

-She completed what is considered to be her earliest known painting, Portrait of an Infant (Margaret Perry) dating from 1877 to 1878.
+Perry completed what is considered to be her earliest known painting, Portrait of an Infant (Margaret Perry) dating from 1877 to 1878.
 This work draws on the inspiration that would occupy much of her artwork throughout her career – her children.